New York nanny attempted suicide in front of dead children's mom: police

 A spokesman for CNBC released a statement Friday expressing the "sadness we all feel" for Krim and his wife.
 The couple's "unimaginable loss ... is without measure."

-Marina Krim, whose Facebook page lists her as originally being from Manhattan Beach, California, taught art classes to children, according to a website for the Hippo Playground Project, a New York organization where she volunteered.

-She also maintained a photograph-laden blog to document her daily life with her children, with the final entry dated Thursday, three hours before the discovery.
+The final entry in an online blog that Marina Krim maintained to document her daily life with her children was dated Thursday, three hours before the discovery.

 A source at NBC News confirmed that the blog - which contains pictures of the Krim family - was Krim's.